 Months ago, I wrote about my love of Amy Beach and her Ballad, Op.
-6. I was finally working on this great piece after dreaming about learning it for many years.
-Back in February, at my first Choosing Joy performance, I was relatively happy with how the piece went off.
-I won't go too deep into analyzing the performance.
+6. I was finally working on this great piece after dreaming about it for many years.
+Back in February, at my first Choosing Joy performance, I was relatively happy with how the piece went.
+I won't go too deep analyzing the performance.
 But I figured I would share it-wrong notes and all-as a special treat to those who read my blog.
 Check it out:

 Faure-like introduction leads to a larger Liszt-like section.

 The years went by and I always wanted to work on this piece.
-But during my masters, other points of focus, whether for technical study, or to fill gaps in my repertoire list of important composer’s I’d ignored to that time.
+But during my masters, other points of focus emerged, whether for technical study or to fill gaps in my repertoire list.
 Then of course through my DMA I was focused on contemporary music.

 I’m not sure why this piece has always stuck with me as a special, and unjustly neglected one.
 I don’t particularly agree with Hinson’s assessment of Faure-influences.
 The opening resembles Chopin-esque piano writing more than anyone else, and the harmonies are not so advanced to suggest a later composer.
 I understand the Liszt reference because it has several vertical textures towards the end, big orchestral chords and octaves.